PaulNitschke/MCMC-Workshop---Stads/src/challenge/challenge_definition.md

 ## Submission Details

 Please submit a .py file which takes as input a samples file (identical to samples_1.csv) and returns the Effective Sample Size per Second (ESS/ Second).
-We have already written a base file.
+We have already written a [base file](submission_example.py).
 Please don't get funny with things like *ESS = 2 * ESS*, we will check your code.
 Also please try to avoid the excessive use of non-standard libraries; we want to run your code and not spend ages getting it to run.
-Apart from TensorFlow you do not need any libraries to achieve good results.
+Apart from the already imported libraries you do not need any libraries to achieve good results.